LSU-UE5/UE5-Materials/decals-ii/README.md

 ##### `Step 3.`\|`UE5MAT`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+I actually like the color and intensity so I will leave it as is.

 ![save all and submit to perforce](images/decalOnWall.png)

 ![](../images/line2.png)

 ##### `Step 4.`\|`UE5MAT`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+Make sure the names in the **World Outliner** are logical and are in the **Room 6** folder.

 ![save all and submit to perforce](images/putDataRoom6.png)